roeger/icaps25.github.io/content/calls/tutorial_call.md

 Tutorial Submissions should include the tutorial's title, type (advanced or introductory), summary, outline, and expected length (half-day or quarter-day) as well as a short CV of the proposer(s), including a list of significant publications and/or prior tutorial experience.
 The proposal should not exceed two pages.

-Tutorial proposals should be submitted by email, in PDF, to the Tutorial Chairs with the subject "Tutorial Proposal for ICAPS-25" no later than April 27th 2025, AoE.
+Tutorial proposals should be submitted by email, in PDF, to the Tutorial Chairs with the subject "Tutorial Proposal for ICAPS-25" no later than ~~April 27th~~ May 4th 2025, AoE.
 Organizers of tutorials will be notified by email of the acceptance or rejection of their proposal by May 11th 2025.

 **Summary of Important Dates**